zanedurante/video_understanding/SETUP.md

 `pip install lightning`

 ### install remaining dependencies in setup.py
-`pip install ftfy, regex, decord, pandas, black, wandb, matplotlib, omegaconf`
+`pip install ftfy, regex, decord, pandas, black, wandb, matplotlib, omegaconf, opencv-python`

 ### final step: run pytest in the video_understanding directory.
-This will run all tests to make sure you are setup correctly
+This will run all tests to make sure you are setup correctly.
+Warnings are ok
 `pytest`